Rwanda

 1957

-Publication of the Bahutu Manifesto, subtitled "Note on the social aspect of the indigenous racial question", signed by an elite Hutu party including Grégoire Kayibanda.
-This text recommends the maintenance of ethnic mentions on identity cards and advises recourse to medicine in cases of "miscegenation".
+Publication of the Bahutu Manifesto, subtitled "Note on the social aspect of the indigenous racial question," signed by an elite Hutu party including Grégoire Kayibanda.
+This text recommends the maintenance of the ethnic mention on identity cards and advises the use of medicine in case of "miscegenation."

 1959 (October)